Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 6. Start your bird life list

 This record is a great way to build your knowledge and remember your birding experiences.
-To start your life list, you should start off by learning birds in your area.
+To start your life list, begin by learning about the birds in your area.

 woman writing into a journal

-Familiarize yourself with common avian neighbors in your area.
-You may be surprised to find you recognize some faces, even if you don’t know their official names until now.
+Familiarize yourself with your most common avian neighbors.
+You may be surprised to find you recognize some faces, even if you didn’t know their official names until now.

 Novice birdwatchers can start off in their own backyard.
 This helps you practice using field guides and explore online resources in the comfort of your own home.